SkPhilipp/JJSONV/README.md

 ```
 Example
 -------
-Example of a validator that accepts JSON values that are integers or strings
+Simple example of a validator that accepts JSON values that are integers or strings
 ```java
 import org.codehaus.jackson.JsonNode;